boschmemssolutions/boschmemssolutions.github.io/docs/_sources/iio/bosch_smi230_IIO.rst.txt

   cd tools
   make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- iio

-Upload iio_generic_buffer in raspberry pi and execute it
+Upload iio_generic_buffer in board and execute it

 .. note:: For the following exsample we use accelerometer.
 Gyroscope is quite similar.
 Run iio_generic_buffer as root.
 Use device number of SMI230ACC -N 1.